-- Early warning systems (EWS) save lives and assets worth at least 10 times their cost.
+Early warning systems (EWS) save lives and assets worth at least 10 times their cost.
 Just 24 hours warning of a coming storm or heatwave can cut the ensuing damage by 30%.
-Spending \$800 million on EWS in developing countries would avoid losses of \$3-16 billion. - Infrastructure that is more climate-resilient can add around 3% to the upfront costs yet provides benefit-cost ratios of around 4:1.
+Spending \$800 million on EWS in developing countries would avoid losses of \$3-16 billion.

+Infrastructure that is more climate-resilient can add around 3% to the upfront costs yet provides benefit-cost ratios of around 4:1.
 With \$60 trillion in projected infrastructure investment between 2020 and 2030, the potential benefits from early adaptation are enormous.

-→ Dividend 2: Economic benefits
+Dividend 2: Economic benefits

+associated incomes.

-- Investing in drip irrigation technologies to address water scarcity, now widely used and replacing traditional systems, can lead to higher crop productivity and associated incomes - Adaptation investments to reducing flood risk in urban areas lowers financial costs, increases security, and makes high-climate risk investments more economically viable.
+Adaptation investments to reducing flood risk in urban areas lowers financial costs, increases security, and makes investments subject to high climate risk-climate risk investments more economically viable.

-+ Dividend 3: Social and environmental benefits
+Dividend 3: Social and environmental benefits

-Mangrove forests provide over \$80 billion per year in avoided losses from coastal flooding and protect over 18 million people.
-But they also contribute \$40-50 billion annually in nonmarket benefits in fisheries, forestry and recreation.
-Combined, the benefits from protecting and restoring mangroves are up to 10 times greater than the costs.
+Mangrove forests provide over \$80

+billion per year in avoided losses from

+coastal flooding and protect over 18

+million people.
+But they also contribute

+\$40-50 billion annually in non-market

+benefits in fisheries, forestry and

+recreation.
+Combined, the benefits from

+protecting and restoring mangroves are

+up to 10 times greater than the costs.